Atticus29/knitr_invoice_generator/README.md

 # knitr_invoice_generator
-A knitr report meant to automate generation of contract invoices
+A tool meant to automate generation of contract invoices.
+Make with a combination of R (using knitr) and Python.

 ## Usage